JRBros2346/Yazh/README.md

 # Goals
 - Make it as good as Kohi
-- C++ is the main programming language,
+- C++ is the main programming language
-- Python as Build System,
+- Python as Build System
 - G++ compiler
+- Physics Engine should be based on Geometric Algebra

 # Specs
 - C++17 compliant compiler: (I recommend using g++, I use [this](https://sourceforge.net/projects/mingw-w64/) because all the scripts are written for g++.
 But you may use other compilers by editting the build scripts)